shvetsmaksym/Taiwan-Companies-Bankruptcy-Prediction/README.md

-# Taiwan Companies Bankruptcy
+# Bankruptcy Prediction

 ## Data
-The dataset includes some selected financial indicators of Taiwan Companies (independent variables) as well as the information if company went bankrupt or not (dependent variable).
-The data comes from the Taiwan Economic Journal for the period of 1999–2009, and it's available on Kaggle:
+The dataset consists of:
+* independent variables: financial indicators (~95) for selected Taiwan Companies (~6800)
+* label: information whether company went bankrupt or not.

+## Source
+Data comes from the Taiwan Economic Journal including period of 1999–2009.

+## Kaggle:
 https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction

 ## Task
 To build the best possible classifier whether it's a random forest, svm or a neural network

 ## Challenges
-* Low quality of data (some indicators represent single absolute value whether the relation of two absolute values is expected)
+* Low data quality (irrelevant data in some columns, highly correlated columns)
-* Unbalanced classes (1/30 = bankrupt/non-bankrupt)
+* Unbalanced data (classes distribution is ~1/30)